markhunte/Hype-CoreData-Example/README.md

 *Bang and there it is.
 No complex coding just to call this function when we need it.*

-*Using the unwind segue means we do not need to code,link  or call rom the EditViewController any of our functions in the WKWebViewController like the SaveEdit().  ( which I find a big pain in the arse)*
+*Using the unwind segue means we do not need to code,link  or call from the EditViewController any of our functions in the WKWebViewController like the SaveEdit().  ( which I find a big pain in the arse)*

+we just unwind segue and automatically call our functions when we are back in the WKWebViewController.

 ----

-The new data will be saved to the Coredata using the saveEdit() function.
+The new data will be saved to the CoreData using the saveEdit() function.
 Which also updates the Hype Project by posting a message with the new text to update the box's innerText.